konfuzio-ai/konfuzio-sdk/docs/index.rst

 IT infrastructure.
 Find out more on our `Homepage <https://www.konfuzio.com>`_.

 **Konfuzio SDK:** The Open Source Konfuzio Software Development Kit (Konfuzio SDK) provides a Python API to build custom document processes.
-Review the release notes and and the source code on `GitHub <https://github.com/konfuzio-ai/konfuzio-sdk/releases>`_.
+For a quick introduction to the SDK, check out the :ref:`Quickstart` section.
+Review the release notes and and the source code on
+`GitHub <https://github.com/konfuzio-ai/konfuzio-sdk/releases>`_.

 **Konfuzio Server:** Register a trial account via our SaaS hosting on `app.konfuzio.com <https://app.konfuzio.com>`_ or